simonvomeyser/simple-web-dev/resources/markdown/bem-by-example.md

 </button>
 ```

-It's important to combine the original class and the modifier class even if it looks a bit ugly (insert "your mom joke" here) .
+It's important to combine the original class, and the modifier class even if it looks a bit ugly (insert "your mom joke" here) .

 This has a host of [reasons](http://getbem.com/faq/#why-the-modifier-css-classes-are-not-represented-as-a-combined-selector-) but to keep it short: No CSS duplication, more semantic markup and benefits of a higher specificity should be enough reason to endure a markup that is a little more verbose.